-Data have been selected from a wide variety of sources to allow comparisons across time and by geography, down to lower-tier local authority level.
+Data have been selected from a wide variety of sources to allow comparisons across time and by geography, down to lower-tier local authority (LTLA) level.

 Factor analysis has been used to group individual indicators of health into subdomains, guided by expert advice; factor analysis results have informed each indicator's weight towards the total Index value.